Hanwha Aerospace: Hanwha Aerospace (2018)

 In April 2017, Hanwha Techwin split its Defense Division, Energy Equipment Division, and Industrial Equipment Division into three companies, Hanwha Land Systems Co., LTD., Hanwha Power Systems Co., LTD., and Hanwha Precision Machinery Co., Ltd., respectively.
 Then, in April 2018, Hanwha Techwin split its Security Segment and established a new privately held company called Hanwha Techwin, and changed the name of its subordinate corporation, the original Hanwha Techwin, to Hanwha Aerospace Co., Ltd.

 In October 2018, Hanwha Aerospace acquired and incorporated aircraft propulsion, hydraulic, and fuel systems business from the Machinery Division of Hanwha Corporation, as well as the "Aviation Business," which includes aviation components such as landing gear from the Korean Fighter eXperimental (KFX) project.

 In 2019, Hanwha Land Systems (currently Hanwha Aerospace), specializing in the K9 SPH (Self-Propelled Howitzer), absorbed its 100% subsidiary Hanwha Defense (currently Hanwha Aerospace) specialized in armored vehicles and launch systems such as K21 IFV (Infantry Fighting Vehicle) and K30 BIHO (Air Defense Gun & Missile System).
 In addition, it changed the subordinate corporation's name to ‘Hanwha Defense (currently Hanwha Aerospace)’, newly launching an integrated corporation.

 In November 2022, Hanwha Aerospace absorbed its 100% subsidiary, Hanwha Defense, and it plans to merge and acquire the Defense Division of Hanwha Corporation as well.
 As a result, Hanwha Aerospace plans to strengthen its defense business portfolio from its existing aircraft engine and space business to Hanwha Defense's artillery systems, armored vehicles, air defense systems and unmanned ground systems, as well as ammunition and guided weapon systems of Hanwha Corporation's Defense Division.
 On the other hand, it will sell the affiliates mainly focusing on civilian business, Hanwha Power Systems and Hanwha Precision Machinery, to Hanwha Corporation.

 On September 10, 2024, Hanwha Aerospace developed nonflammable batteries.

+On July 7, 2026, Hanwha Aerospace unveiled prototypes of two domestically developed unmanned aircraft engines — a turbofan engine and a turboprop engine — developed with South Korea's Agency for Defense Development.